mczhuge/NLSOM/README.md

 - We introduce the concepts of *society, community and agent*.
 - *Agents* in the same *community* will collaborate
-- Juergen also proposed *Economy of minds (EOM)*, but we have not implement yet.
+- Juergen also proposed the Economy of minds (EOM), but we have yet to implement it.